kentlow2002/whrtostudy/README.md

 * and most importantly, love

 ## Challenges we ran into
-Weird glitches from pressing/clicking buttons too quickly Trying to integrate the frontend with backend database
+* Weird glitches from pressing/clicking buttons too quickly
+* Trying to integrate the frontend with backend database

 ## Accomplishments that we're proud of
-Attempting a hackathon for the first time
+* Attempting a hackathon for the first time
-Producing something that works in 24 hours
+* * Producing something that works in 24 hours

 ## What we learned
-Time is best spent exploring and refining what idea you would like to develop, especially when under time constraints.
-Rapid prototyping principles are essential to expedite the completion of the Minimum Viable Product (MVP) - eg. focus on the core features of the MVP that need to be done before adding non-essential features, deploy often to test faster and "fail" faster, which allows for quicker refinements
+* Time is best spent exploring and refining what idea you would like to develop, especially when under time constraints
+* Rapid prototyping principles are essential to expedite the completion of the Minimum Viable Product (MVP)
+  * * Focus on the core features of the MVP that need to be done before adding non-essential features
+  * * Deploy often to test faster and "fail" faster, which allows for quicker refinements

 ## What's next for WhrtoStudy
+Future developments include:
+* Adding more study spots
-Future developments include adding more study spots, implementing analytics such as an hourly trend of every study spot so students know when it's crowded.
+* Implementing analytics such as an hourly trend of every study spot so students know when it's crowded
-Use other technologies that can better handle high loads.
+* Use other technologies that can better handle high loads
-Improve the UI/UX
+* Improve the UI/UX
-Idiot proof the buttons.
+* Idiot proof the buttons.